konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 There are multiple level of tests like unit, integration or end-to-end, those could be executed on several levels from a single component unit tests to the Konveyor end-to-end UI test suite executed by automated CI.

-The motivation for this enhancement is to do it in the most effective and engineers-friendly way.
+The motivation for this enhancement is to do it in the most effective, user-focused and engineers-friendly way.

 ### Goals